Pelican Butte: Geology

 Eruptive material at the volcano includes basalt and andesite, with minerals including plagioclase feldspar, olivine, clinopyroxene, and orthopyroxene.
+The lava flows range in color from black to dark-blue-gray with relatively few phenocrysts and a glassy appearance.
 Along the southwestern flank of the volcano, pyroxene basaltic andesite deposits form outcrops that have been weathered into spheres.
 These outcrops typically range from 50 to 60 ft in length, rarely exceeding 90 ft, forming ridges that range from 20 to 30 ft in width.
-One deposit with block lava has a vesicular texture with zeolite.
-In general, basaltic andesite deposits are 75–80% plagioclase, 8–10% clinopyroxene, and 8–10% orthopyroxene, with olivine ranging from 2–5%, typically in an altered form as iddingsite.
+One andesitic deposit with block lava has a vesicular texture with zeolite.
+Vesicular lava flows are frequently observed near the summit of the volcano with white plagioclase phenocrysts made of sodic labradorite.
+In general, basaltic andesite deposits are 75–80% plagioclase, 8–10% clinopyroxene, and 8–10% orthopyroxene, with olivine ranging from 2–5%, typically occurring in an altered form as iddingsite.
+For the vesicular andesite, up to 15% of phenocrysts are olivine, augite, and hypersthene, with a maximum length of 1.8 mm.
+The other andesitic lava is nonvesicular and traveled further down the sides of the volcano.
+These deposits are more aphyric (lacking any phenocrysts) and have a blue gray color with thin white streaks running subparallel to flows.
+The phenocrysts for these flows include plagioclase, augite, hypersthene, and olivine.

 There is one distinct geochemical sample with a higher nickel and chromium content than other lava erupted by the volcano, which may reflect heterogeneity in the source for the erupted material.
+The volcanic rock in the intrusive conduit in Pelican Butte's central vent is identical to the lava flows found in the Pelican Butte deposits.
 A fault scarp sits adjacent to lava flows on the western flank of the volcano, though the fault did not move the deposits, suggesting this lava was erupted 1.17 million years ago.

+Nearby features

+Imagination Peak is a scoria cone with lava flows northwest of Pelican Butte.
+Imagination Peak and Brown Mountain are both part of the McLoughlin Reach with Pelican Butte.
+Brown Mountain is also a shield volcano with a volume of 1 cumi.
+Dated to between 60,000 and 12,000 years old, it produced basaltic andesite lava flows that have not been heavily eroded, but during Pleistocene glacial advance, ice streams on the volcano ate away at the cinder cone that formed Brown Mountain's summit.
+This formed a glacial cirque with a bowl shape on the northeastern flank.
+The Global Volcanism Program of the Smithsonian Institution does not list any specific subfeatures for Pelican Butte.